anniegbryant/subcortex_visualization/custom_segmentation_pipeline/README.md

 3. `plot_order`: in which order should this region be plotted?
 A value of 1 means this region will be drawn first (i.e., on the bottom) and higher values mean the region will be drawn higher in the stack (i.e., closer to the top).
 This is only relevant if some regions are overlapping and you care about plotting order.
 4. `Hemisphere`: which hemisphere the corresponding region belongs to (should be all 'L' for left hemisphere and 'R' for right hemisphere).

-Take a look at the examine lookup tables provided for the Tian S1 segmentation in the [left hemisphere], [right hemisphere], and both hemispheres to see exactly how these files are organized.
+Take a look at the examine lookup tables provided for the Melbourne Subcortex Atlas S1 segmentation in the [left hemisphere], [right hemisphere], and both hemispheres to see exactly how these files are organized.
-In the case of the Tian S1 subcortical atlas, this corresponds to three lookup table files:
+In the case of the Melbourne Subcortex Atlas S1 subcortical atlas, this corresponds to three lookup table files:

-* Tian_S1_both_ordering.csv
+* Melbourne_S1_both_ordering.csv
-* Tian_S1_L_ordering.csv
+* Melbourne_S1_L_ordering.csv
-* Tian_S1_R_ordering.csv
+* Melbourne_S1_R_ordering.csv

 And with that, you'll just need to reinstall the python package once you've added your new vector graphics and lookup tables!
 That can be accomplished by simply navigating to the base level of this repository and running: